alexandre-thauvin/contact_list/README.md

  want to include some useless stuff like a Splash screen because no loading time is needed for this app even if a splash screen is sometimes used for a good design.

 I tried to provide a design which is nice to watch but to do not overload it.

-To be honest, I'm lacking experience about testing so I didn't make any test.
-This is an important element that I'm currently working on it.